 If you have any questions please contact us at

 Grading Scale / Rankings

 The University of Nebraska College of Law hosts two on-campus interview sessions per year.
-Employers are invited to interview second- and third-year students for law clerk, summer associate and associate positions during the fall interview session (September through November).
-The spring session runs from January through March and includes first-, second- and third-year students.
+Employers are invited to interview second- and third-year students for law clerk, summer associate and associate positions during the fall interview session (September through October).
+The spring session runs from February through March and includes first-, second- and third-year students.

 Employers participating in On-Campus Interviews will be asked to read and sign the College of Law’s Non-Discrimination Policy.
 Employers are also expected to be familiar with and abide by the Employer Responsibilities

 All of our employer services are coordinated through the 12Twenty, our online recruiting system.
 12Twenty will allow you to post jobs, arrange on-campus interviews, browse resumes, and create an employer profile viewable by students and alumni.
 If you would prefer to recruit without using the online system, contact the Career Development Office at (402) 472-5130 or email@example.com.
 We will do whatever we can to accomodate your needs.

 Who may post a position on the 12Twenty?